Aldridge helps Spurs escape pesky Pelicans, 113-108

 TIP-INS

 Pelicans: Davis missed his seventh straight game.
-New Orleans is 2-4 in those games. … The Pelicans also were without Nikola Mirotic, E’Twaun Moore, Elfrid Payton and Julius Randle.
+New Orleans is 2-4 in those game. … The Pelicans also were without Nikola Mirotic, E’Twaun Moore, Elfrid Payton and Julius Randle.

 Spurs: Aldridge has 18,013 points, becoming the only player in the league with 18,000 points and 7,500 rebounds since 2006, the year he was drafted. … Pau Gasol has 20,882 points, moving past Bob Pettit for 37th in NBA history. … Dante Cunningham missed the game with a sore right ankle.